 That said, any vendor that meets your security and service level requirements is viable.

 Self-hosting is also popular among customers with spare VMware or Hyper-V resources.

-In any case, there is no hardware whatsoever for the RightFax server or telephony.
+In any case, there is no hardware whatsoever for the RightFax application or telephony.

 How do we access the UI?